Automated Reinforcement Learning: An Overview: Hyper-Parameter Optimization

-Normally, there are three challenges in hyper-parameters optimization of DRL.
-First, dynamic environments require dynamic hyper-parameters and optimal hyper-parameters settings in one stage might poorly work in another stage.
-Second, the optimization is not sample efficient and needs a full training run to test each selected hyper-parameter.
-Third, dynamic modification of the neural network is not considered in literature.
+Hyper-parameter optimization for DRL faces three difficulties: optimal settings change over the course of training, testing each candidate requires a full training run, and dynamic modification of the network is rarely considered.
 A joint optimization approach based on evolutionary algorithms that optimizes the agent's network and its hyper-parameters simultaneously is presented in \cite{franke2020sample}.
-In the evolutionary framework, each individual is a DRL agent consisting of a policy and a value network together with RL algorithm paramteres.
-Rollouts of each individual is stored in a shared replay memory to be used as experiences for other agents.
-Each agent is evaluated by running for at least one episode in the environment and the mean reward of the agent is used as its fitness.
+In the evolutionary framework, each individual is a DRL agent consisting of a policy and a value network together with RL algorithm parameters.
+Rollouts of each individual are stored in a shared replay memory to be used as experiences for other agents.
+Each agent is evaluated by running for at least one episode in the environment, and the mean reward of the agent is used to measure its fitness.
 After crossover and mutation, all the agents in the environment are trained using the experiences in the shared replay memory.
-This approach is applied on TD3 algorithm in MoJuCo continuous control benchmark.
+This approach is applied to the TD3 algorithm in the MuJoCo continuous control benchmark.
+Compared with population-based training (PBT) \cite{jaderberg2017population}, which tunes hyper-parameters online with a population of concurrent learners and, e.g., raised the human-normalized score of an unchanged UNREAL agent on DeepMind Lab from $93\%$ to $106\%$, this approach (SEARL) reduces the environment interactions required for meta-optimization by up to an order of magnitude \cite{franke2020sample}.
 This integration of evolutionary algorithms and neural networks is known as neuroevolution \cite{stanley2019designing}.